Standard Operating Procedure: The Secret To A Fail-proof SOP

 SOPs set your team members up for success.

 Expectations: They understand exactly what they are expected to do.

 Support: They know where to find the resources they need.

-Acknowledgement: You hear and act on their requests and recommendations for improvement.
+Acknowledgment: You hear and act on their requests and recommendations for improvement.

 Independence: You have no need to micromanage.

 Impact: They see their work moving the department forward rather than being wasted.

 Why do some departments fail to get value from their standard operating procedures?